20 July 2021

 Traumatic Brain Injury Research

 LTC (Ret.)
 DeLellis’s medical career has been dedicated to understanding the effects of traumatic brain injury (TBI) in service members and veterans.
 In conjunction with Womack Army Medical Center and several universities, he helped to develop one of the most comprehensive neurocognitive baseline and post-injury assessment programs in the Department of Defense.
+Furthermore, he has managed the longest continually running TBI surveillance project in the Special Operations community and has co-authored more than 40 articles on mTBI in SOF.

 Medical research focused on soldiers in remote locations

 Among other research accomplishments, LTC (Ret.)
-DeLellis researched methods to prevent acute mountain sickness (AMS), the most common form of altitude illness affecting athletes and adventurists who work or play at elevations greater than 10,000 ft above mean sea level.
+DeLellis helped build a demonstration for the Army Surgeon General that showed the capability for a non-surgeon to be able to save a life in a remote location using available technology to have a surgeon supervise the procedure, even with an ocean between them.
+Furthermore, he has researched methods to prevent acute mountain sickness (AMS), the most common form of altitude illness affecting athletes and adventurists who work or play at elevations greater than 10,000 ft above mean sea level.
 AMS also affects SOF who frequently conduct expeditions in these high altitudes.
 His research tested a prophylaxis as successful prevention for AMS.

 LTC (Ret.)
 DeLellis has proudly served in Operation Just Cause, Panama, Operation Gothic Serpent, Mogadishu, Somalia, Operation Uphold Democracy, Haiti, Operation Deliberate Force, The Balkans, U.S. Embassy Duty, Manila, Philippines, and has participated in eleven rotations in Operations Iraqi and Enduring Freedom.